Nannies do so much more than just watch kids - they shape young lives, keep everyone safe, and offer a steady hand when families need it most.

 Summary of Qualifications

-• 6+ years of experience as a newborn nanny, caring for infants from birth to one year old.
+• Over 6 years spent caring for newborns, from their very first days up to one year old.

 Professional Experience